JanssenProject/jans/jans-linux-setup/docs/lock-setup.md

 ## Obtain salt
-On your main Jannsen Server, execute the following command to get salt:
+On your main Janssen Server, execute the following command to get salt:
 `cat /etc/jans/conf/salt`
 Output will look like:
 `encodeSalt = Qm0MCPh20QGsE21ZovVnUIb8`